 The view – modern architecture, chaotic road networks, the energetic city vibe and on a clear day – the Mount Fuji

 Tokyo is a metropolis that sometimes it’s hard to find a focal point.
 Many major cities in the western world usually have a central point (it could be a central train station, a CBD with skyscraper cluster, or a large meeting point of freeways).
-For Tokyo, each district developed like an independent city, and it’s hard to identify a signature skyline.
+For Tokyo, each district developed as an independent city, and it’s hard to identify a signature skyline.
 It might have been the Tokyo Tower for the last 50 years or so, and lately, the Tokyo Skytree took over and become one of the coolest lookouts in the Capital of Japan.

 The highest reaching point of the Skytree’s observatory deck is 451.2 meters (out of its 634 meters total height).
 The tower is located in the Sumida district; the new landmark revitalized an old neighborhood in the city of Tokyo.

 Roppongi is probably my favorite area in Tokyo.
 Every time I visited Tokyo, I went to Roppongi.
 It’s a hip and trendy district with some new residential developments; Besides, the location is convenient, between Ginza and Shibuya / Shinjuku.